 Insurance Companies May Try to Avoid Paying Your Medical Bills

-Having competent legal representation is also crucial to avoid being taken advantage of by insurance companies.
-For example, if you’ve been injured in a car accident caused by someone else, their insurance company may try to contact you immediately, ostensibly out of concern, but with the primary goal of getting you to agree to an inadequate settlement.
+Being represented by a competent car accident lawyer is also crucial to avoid being taken advantage of by insurance companies.
+For example, suppose you have been injured in an accident caused by someone else.
+In that case, their insurance company may try to contact you immediately, ostensibly out of concern, but with the primary goal of getting you to agree to an inadequate settlement.

 A car accident can have costly financial repercussions.
-You may be dealing with:
+You may be dealing with the following: